You can define workload management rules for both queries and for idle sessions.

 A rule that provides additional conditions such as a maximum CPU time, Disk I/O, planner cost, or slices used, is a workload rule.
 With workload rules, Command Center monitors the query to evaluate those conditions.
 If all conditions are met, the workload rule action is performed.

 A additional configuration parameter,

 wlm_short_query_threshold, is provided to ensure that only queries that run for the configured number of seconds are canceled or moved according to workload rules.
 This can help in preventing Command Center from applying workload rules to short-running queries.
-See Greenplum Command Center Parameters for information on changing these parameters.
+See the gpmetrics Configuration file topic for information on changing these parameters.

 If Command Center cannot successfully apply any rule's action (for example, if an attempt to move a query to another resource group fails due to resource availability), then the action is retried 2 times, after waiting a minimum of 15 seconds between attempts.
 You can configure the wait interval by using the

 wlm_query_cooldown_time configuration parameter.

 To edit an existing query rule, click EDIT next to the rule definition to open the Workload Management Rules editor.

 To delete a query rule, click EDIT next to an existing rule and then click DELETE in the Workload Management Rules editor.